MySQL Enterprise Monitor is available as part of the MySQL Enterprise subscription, learn more at http://www.mysql.com/products/.

 the display order.

-of seconds they are behind their master.
-The server topology is
+number of seconds they are behind their master.
+The server

 TREE topology, ordering occurs within branches

 If the Agent is down, instances show in bold red in the

 Slave SQL columns display

 stopped in red text if these threads are not

 running.
 If an agent is down, the last know status of the IO or